The popular choices under persecution are ‘turn, run or burn’.

 Thankfully, God in His benevolence does not give us a choice as He knows we will make the wrong choice – so He tells us: “Choose life!”
 Deu 30:19.

 In this context, it means ‘run – for your life’.
 Christ tells us to run, to live to fight another day.
 It looks like cowardice, but rather ‘discretion is the better part of valour’ – and Jesus taught it to His disciples Mat 10:23.

 There are many examples of aggressive secular persecution, and yesterday I drew attention to the ‘turn’ response to secular aggression.
 It looks as if Eugene Peterson had his head turned by homosexual Christians, then within 24 hours he ran from the evangelical backlash.
 It is now a question if his reputation will burn at the hands of the evangelicals or at the hands of the homosexuals.

-“He that has ears to hear let him hear what the Spirit says to the churches” Rev 2:7,11,17,29 and Rev 3:6,13,22.
+“He that has an ear to hear let him hear what the Spirit says to the churches” Rev 2:7,11,17,29 and Rev 3:6,13,22.

 17 Oct 2022: a Hindu US Congresswoman has left the US Democratic Party accusing its leadership of persecuting Christians in particular.

 28 Jan 2023: persecution of Jordan Peterson threatening his credentials and his Clinical Psychology License.